Fungal infection: Diagnosis

 Diagnosis is generally by signs and symptoms, microscopy, biopsy, culture and sometimes with the aid of medical imaging.

 Differential diagnosis

 Some tinea and candidiasis infections of the skin can appear similar to eczema and lichen planus.
 Pityriasis versicolor can look like seborrheic dermatitis, pityriasis rosea, pityriasis alba and vitiligo.

 Some fungal infections such as coccidioidomycosis, histoplasmosis, and blastomycosis can present with fever, cough, and shortness of breath, thereby resembling COVID-19.

 Prevention

 Keeping the skin clean and dry, as well as maintaining good hygiene, will help larger topical mycoses.
 Because some fungal infections are contagious, it is important to wash hands after touching other people or animals.
 Sports clothing should also be washed after use.

 Treatment

 Treatment depends on the type of fungal infection, and usually requires topical or systemic antifungal medicines.
-Pneumocystosis does not respond to anti-fungals is treated with co-trimoxazole.
+Pneumocystosis that does not respond to anti-fungals is treated with co-trimoxazole.
 Sometimes, infected tissue needs to be surgically cut away.